-As for the type of mapping, although the sound semantics is the more popular one in data exchange [37], the importance of considering exact schema mappings is widely recognized for both data exchange [33], and data integration [35].
+As for the type of mapping, although the sound semantics is the most popular one in data exchange [3], the importance of considering exact schema mappings is widely recognized for both data exchange [13], and data integration [14].

 As for the data model and the query language used in schema mappings, we consider both the relational data model with conjunctive queries and unions thereof, and the graph database model with regular path queries and their extensions.
-Note that, while schema mappings have been extensively studied for relational data, and, to some extent, for XML data [9], this is the first paper on comparing schema mappings for graph databases.
-Graph databases [25] were introduced in the '80s, and are regaining wide attention recently [2, 32, 15], for their relevance in areas such as semi-structured data, biological data management, social networks, and the semantic web.
+Note that, while schema mappings have been extensively studied for relational data, and, to some extent, for XML data [15], this is the first paper on comparing schema mappings for graph databases.
+Graph databases [16] were introduced in the 80's, and are regaining wide attention recently [17-19], for their relevance in areas such as semi-structured data, biological data management, social networks, and the semantic web.